-The Electricity Section staff reviews all financing petitions filed by APC and Southern Electric Generating Company ("SEGCo").
+The Electricity Section Staff reviews all financing petitions filed by the Company and Southern Electric Generating Company ("SEGCo").
 SEGCo is a corporation owned, in equal shares, by APC and Georgia Power Company.
 SEGCo has electric generating facilities located in Wilsonville, Alabama.

 Financing petitions are generally filed with the Commission to request approval to engage in the issuance of securities or to assume obligations pursuant to other types of debt instruments.
-Upon analysis and evaluation, the staff makes recommendations to the Commission pertaining to these types of petitions.
+Upon analysis and evaluation, the Staff makes recommendations to the Commission pertaining to these petitions.